vincbeaulieu/Arduino-Delay-Management/README.md

 ## The Solution: Delay Traking and Management Routine

 You may have certain tasks that you may want to execute at given intervals such as:
-- Take a measurement from the ultrasonic sensors after 100 ms
+- Take a measurement from the ultrasonic sensors after 100 ms (take measurement, wait 100ms, take another measurement, ...)
 - Deactivate the fans for 50 ms
-- Print results after 2000 ms
+- Print results every 2000 ms

 However, if you are implementing these tasks using a delay() or wait() function, each task will cumulate the delays of the others.
 Resulting in 2150 ms of response time in your system.
 Which is terribly slow.
 Instead, periodically check if the desired delay has been met or exceeded for a given task, and execute when it is true.
 Else, go to the next task and repeat.